anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter03.md

 <a name="3.2"></a>
 ## 3.2 Selection Criteria
-> Test cases below are selected based on available test cases in open-source tools like OPNFV FuncTest, YardStick, DoveTail etc.
+> Test cases below are selected based on available test cases in open-source tools like FuncTest etc.

 <a name="3.3"></a>
 ## 3.3 Traceability Matrix